Frequently Asked Questions

 An important aspect of your business is a well-planned insurance program.
 Types of insurance you should consider are: property, liability, product liability, automobile, Workers’ Compensation, disability, business, interruption, health and life.

 Unfortunately, for most companies in Massachusetts, there are no small business grants.
 That is, there are no grants available for start up costs, operating or other typical small business expenses for companies which are not "non-profit" or charitable organizations.
 Most grants are given by foundations or government agencies to provide money for charitable or social purposes and they are typically only given to organizations which have specific “non-profit” status [typically 501(c)(3)].
 This automatically excludes the majority of businesses which are operated for a profit, regardless of race or gender.

 There are other agencies that also offer grants.
-For Massachusetts grants, go to www.mass.gov and type 'grants' in the search field, then select the quick link for grants and funding.
+For federal grant information, visit www.grants.gov.
+For Massachusetts grants, go to www.mass.gov and type 'grants' in the search field.
 For non-profit organizations, grant information is available in the library section of the Associated Grant Makers' website at www.agmconnect.org.
-To learn about federal grants, go to the U.S. Small Business Administration's website at www.sba.gov/expanding/grants.html.

 Financing for a small business can often be a confusing and difficult process.
 The MSBDC can provide valuable information that will dispel many of the myths about free money and grants, and help individuals position themselves to start or grow a successful small business in Massachusetts.
 For additional information on the process of financing, contact the nearest MSBDC office to schedule an appointment.

 Get copies of the seller's tax records for the last three years, details of the sale and meet with an MSBDC counselor as soon as possible.
-The counselor can help you value the business and look at how the expenses may change under your management.
+The business advisor can help you value the business and look at how the expenses may change under your management.